7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ```

 `distage` always creates components exactly once, even if multiple other objects depend on them.
 Coming from other DI frameworks, you may think it's as if there is only a "Singleton" scope.
 It's impossible to create non-singletons in `distage`.
-If you need multiple singleton instances of the same type, you can create `named` instances and disambiguate between them using `@Id` annotation.
+If you need multiple singleton instances of the same type, you can create `named` instances and disambiguate between them using `@Id` annotation. (`javax.inject.Named` is also supported)

 ```scala mdoc:to-string
 import distage.Id